 Can acupuncture relieve chronic neck pain?

-It is also thought that acupuncture may relieve pain through other mechanisms.
-There is some evidence that inserting acupuncture needles causes pain-relieving chemical messengers to be released in the nervous system.
+It is also thought that may relieve pain through other mechanisms.
+There is some that inserting needles causes pain-relieving chemical messengers to be released in the nervous system.